Conengmo/battle_map_tv/README.md

 - Works natively on Linux, macOS and Windows.
 - Doesn't use a browser.
 - Works offline, no subscription or anything, fully open source.
-- Import images to display on the tv.
+- Import local images to display on the tv.
 - Scale, pan and rotate the image.
 - Overlay a 1-inch grid.
 - Automatically detect the grid in an image and scale to 1 inch.